Soopro/rafiki/angular_template.md

 the results will be a dict.
 * contents: **[ list ]** a list of contents.
 * paged: current paged.
-* perpage: how many entires in one page.
-* max: max pages with current prepage.
+* total_pages: max pages with current prepage.
 * count: 12 current result length.
 * total_count: total contents in database.